AI in Design Overview: Comparing Traditional and AI-Driven Methods

 • Scalability: AI-driven methods can easily scale to accommodate larger projects or increased user demands without a proportional increase in resources.

-• Dependence on Technology: Over-reliance on may lead to a decline in traditional design skills and craftsmanship.
+• Dependence on Technology: Over-reliance on AI may lead to a decline in traditional design skills and craftsmanship.

 • Quality Control: AI-generated designs may lack the nuanced understanding of human emotions and cultural contexts that traditional designers bring to their work.